nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/MF_INSTALL_PLAN.md

 npm run test
 ```

-You should see the following output.
-Again, if you don't visit an instructor.
+You should some output that looks like this.
+It **should say that your tests have failed**.
+That's ok!
+They're supposed to fail at this point.
+As you write code, the tests will start to pass.
+If you don't see any output at all, visit an instructor.

 ![](./images/modern-farm-automated-tests.gif)

-As you start to create the files, and then write the correct JavaScript code for this application, tests will start to pass.
 Make sure you come back to the terminal as you write code to see if your code works the way it is expected.

 ## Start Your Web Server

-1. Open up your new project in VS Code and click "Go Live"
+1. Open up your project in VS Code and click "Go Live"

 ## Creating a Harvest Plan